Welcome to the official Boulmer Lifeboat website

 However in 1967 the RNLI decided to withdraw the service, and other smaller stations at Holy Island and Caister in Norfolk, sparking the community to buy its own private rescue boat and continue the tradition of saving lives at sea.

-Now, more than three decades on, the fishing village is acknowledged once again by the Coastguard as a recognized Declared Rescue Facility.
+Now, more than three decades on, the fishing village has once again a lifeboat.

 At present the lifeboat facility operates during daylight hours, weekends and bank holidays only, this is due to small crew numbers and a lack of vessel traffic warranting a full time lifeboat during the week off Boulmer.